Skip to content

 Several indices are computed on the full list of clonotypes to assess the diversity and overlap of sample(s):

-• On one sample, diversity indices such as Shannon's diversity, Pielou's evenness, and Simpson's diversity, as computed by vijdil-algo.
+• On one sample, diversity indices such as Shannon's diversity, Pielou's evenness, and Simpson's diversity, as computed by vidjil-algo.
 Pielou's evenness and Simpson's diversity have values between 0 (no diversity, one clonotype clusters all analyzed reads) and 1 (full diversity, each analyzed read belongs to a different clonotype).

 Image title